Harmoniq: Efficient Data Augmentation on a Quantum Computer Inspired by Harmonic Analysis: Application

 \subsection{Results}

 We conducted two sets of numerical experiments to evaluate the impact of the augmentation for different settings.
 First, we changed the sample size, $m$, at a fixed noise level $\sigma = 0.1$, see Fig.~\ref{fig:data-scarcity-with-n}.
 Second, we varied the noise level, $\sigma$ at a fixed sample size $m=100$, see Fig.~\ref{fig:noise-levels-with-n}.
 In both cases, we scaled the system size from $n=6$ to $n=12$ qubits to observe how the protocol scales with the dimension.
-Also, we averaged over $10$ distinct noise realizations and $10$ batches of different data samples.
+Also, we averaged over $100$ instances ($10$ noise realizations $\times$ $10$ data batches).

 In the first study, we observed that performing data augmentation with \emph{Harmoniq} before projecting on the first $K=3$ eigenvectors results in vectors which are much closer to the original, clean data.
 This advantage is most pronounced in the low-sample regime, where classical covariance estimates are typically least reliable, and is consistent across all system sizes.
 This suggests that the protocol successfully captures the underlying signal structure even as the available data becomes increasingly sparse relative to the total Hilbert space volume.